cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

 Emerge (You may cast this spell by sacrificing a creature and paying the emerge cost reduced by that creature's mana value.)
-When you cast this spell, create two 1/1 green Insect creature tokens.
+When you cast this spell, you may return target instant or sorcery card from your graveyard to your hand.

 Wretched Gryff #9 Creature — Eldrazi Hippogriff